 While some JDBC drivers can accept ODBC-type escape sequences, some JDBC drivers are unable to understand them.

-Select this attribute to allow the ODBC driver to modify the SQL passed to the JDBC driver, removing the ODBC sequences.
+When ON (i.e. set to 1 or checked), this attribute allows the ODBC driver to modify the SQL passed to the JDBC driver, removing the ODBC sequences.

 For example, the following SQL when passed to the ODBC driver: